 Expansion and Growth

 Soon, Levison needed additional space for new manufacturing equipment.
-With existing customers increasing their business, new manufacturing customers being added, and the addition of government and defense contracts, by 2014, Levison was ready to new to a move location.
+With existing customers increasing their business, new manufacturing customers being added, and the addition of government and defense contracts, by 2014, Levison was ready to move to a new location.

 In 2014, Levison Enterprises built and moved into the building it now calls home.
 The 15,000 square foot facility houses Levison Enterprises’ office, manufacturing, and inventory areas.